All Episodes

 He is the guy that appointed special counsel Robert Mueller.

-He is the guy that signed the third Pfizer renewal, the fourth FISA application to spy on the Trump campaign associate Carter Page.
+He is the guy that signed the third Pfizer renewal, the fourth FISA application to spy on the Trump campaign associate, Carter Page.

 And of course, that was funneled money.

-It was made to look like a legal expense when in fact it was anything but a legal expense.
+It was made to look like a legal expense when, in fact, it was anything but a legal expense.

 Again, we just learned this, you know, this week.

-James Baker, now the third person, are all saying that Rod Rosenstein talked at length about surreptitiously going into the Oval Office, taping the president of the United States.
+James Baker, now the third person, are all saying that Rod Rosenstein talked at length about surreptitiously going into the Oval Office, taping the President of the United States.

-By the way, that would be without a warrant, and then hoping he can get some information, something from the president that could then ignite or start the process of invoking the 25th amendment to remove the president from office.
+By the way, that would be without a warrant, and then hoping he can get some information, something from the president that could then ignite or start the process of invoking the 25th Amendment to remove the president from office.

-Now he's denying it, said he was being sarcastic, said it was he was joking about it, but the testimony of Lisa Page, Andrew McCabe, and James Baker all contradict what Rod Rosenstein is now saying.
+But the testimony of Lisa Page, Andrew McCabe, and James Baker all contradict what Rod Rosenstein is now saying.

 Well, Rod Rosenstein was scheduled to testify tomorrow to the House Judiciary Committee.